benjaminbellamy/podcast-namespace/proposal-docs/social/social.md

        - matrix
        - …
    - `podcastAccountId` (required): The podcast ID on this platform.
+   - `pubDate` (optional): publication date on this platform.
+This can be useful when there are several interactions for the same plateform for the same episode (for instance , two Tweets about the same episode).
+Format must be ISO 8601.
    - `priority` (optional): This platform priority (useful if the podcaster wants to tell which platform is prefered, lower is better)
    - element's content: URL to this episode on this platform